dotnet/BenchmarkDotNet/README.md

 ## Learn more about benchmarking

 BenchmarkDotNet is not a silver bullet that magically makes all of your benchmarks correct and analyzes the measurements for you.
-Even if you use this library, you still should know how to design the benchmark experiments and how to make correct conclusions based on the raw data.
+Even if you use this library, you still should know how to design benchmark experiments and how to make correct conclusions based on the raw data.
 If you want to know more about benchmarking methodology and good practices, it's recommended to read a book by Andrey Akinshin (the BenchmarkDotNet project lead): ["Pro .NET Benchmarking"](https://aakinshin.net/prodotnetbenchmarking/).
 Use this in-depth guide to correctly design benchmarks, measure key performance metrics of .NET applications, and analyze results.